2. Restore Consent-Based Citizenship

 2.1.
 On a prospective basis, restore the Constitution’s default policy of consent-based, rather than birthplace, citizenship (or to put it in legal terms, go back to jus sanguinis rather than jus soli as the default policy, employing jus soli in select cases as an administrative convenience).
 In practical terms: 1) grant United States citizenship automatically to each of the following descriptions of person, but only to them: i) the natural child of a U.S. citizen, whether born on U.S. soil or abroad, and ii) the natural child, born on U.S. soil, of a non-citizen who is a permanent resident alien or who is serving on active duty in the U.S. armed forces; and 2) cease granting automatic U.S. citizenship to the child of a sojourner or unauthorized entrant, regardless of where the child is born.
 Effectuate this policy prospectively, without depriving any existing citizen of his or her citizenship, and do it by statute (and to the extent possible by executive order) or as a last resort by constitutional amendment.

 2.3.
 Reform U.S. immigration laws to secure the borders, protect national security and the public health, and improve the quality of authorized immigration.
 Specifically, 1) maximize legal immigration by persons who are likely to assimilate and who can offer useful talents, skills, or backgrounds, 2) halt or greatly reduce immigration by any class of persons who are unlikely to assimilate or whose presence in large numbers would disturb our nation’s social, political, or economic tranquillity (including, when necessary by reducing immigration from entire countries or regions), and 3) stop impressing employers into the service of our immigration agencies.
-Instead, 4) intercept, detain, and promptly deport unauthorized border crossers and visa overstayers, 5) build and maintain effective physical barriers to prevent unauthorized border crossings, 6) require temporary visitors to check in with immigration agencies on a regular basis, and 7) indefinitely detain persons claiming political asylum or refugee status until their claims are finally resolved.
+Instead, 4) intercept, detain, and promptly deport unauthorized border crossers and visa overstayers, 5) build and maintain effective physical barriers to prevent unauthorized border crossings, 6) require temporary visitors to check in with immigration agencies on a regular basis, and 7) indefinitely exclude or detain persons claiming political asylum or refugee status until their claims are finally resolved.
 In doing these things, take care to safeguard the mental and physical well-being of detainees, especially children.

 Comments

 The primary purpose of this plank is to clarify who is and who is not a citizen, a basic question in any republic.
-A secondary purpose is to identify practical policies that can diminish the large, unchecked wave of unauthorized entrants that, since the 1960s, has disturbed our social, economic, and political tranquillity.
+A secondary purpose is to identify practical policies that can diminish the large, unchecked wave of unauthorized entrants that in recent decades has disturbed our social, economic, and political tranquillity.
+At the intersection of these twin goals we face the issue of birthright citizenship, that is, the automatic granting of citizenship to anyone born on U.S. soil.
+Thus, this plank focuses primarily on that issue.

 The short version of my argument is this.